LeiaInc/leiainc.github.io/index.md

 <!--- unreal_sdk_text_description_begin --->
 **Enhancements**
-- Added ZDP capability to LeiaCameraComponent with Auto ZDP and ZDP Shear strength with Blueprint callable functions.
+- Added ZDP capability to LeiaCameraComponent with Auto ZDP, ZDP Shear strength and Blueprint callable functions.
 - Adjusted examples to have better default values.
+- LeiaCameraComponent will now search for CameraComponent to set as TargetCamera.
+- Added device specific DOF shader optimizations.
 - Added negative DOF material.
 - Added Transparency effect and threshold debug view.
-- LeiaCameraComponent will now search for CameraComponent to set as TargetCamera.
-- Added device specific DOF shader optimizations.
-- Added raycast offset parameter to hook into UI.

 **Bug Fixes**
 - Fixed issue with frustum not being available in builds.
 Frustum display is now set to false by default on builds.